 We all know very well how to do basic ab exercises, such as hanging leg raises or lying curls on the floor.
 Everyone or almost everyone does them, as they are truly effective.
 They can be done both on the sports ground in the yard and in your gym, there is no fundamental difference.
 But the equipment in a good fitness club gives us the opportunity to go beyond free weight exercises and work out the abdominal muscles from different angles using exercise equipment.
 Almost every gym nowadays is equipped with equipment in which you can do the following exercises:

-Twisting from the upper block with a rope handle (because of the specific posture, the exercise is also called “prayer”) allow you to effectively work out the upper abs.
+Twisting from the upper cable with a rope handle (because of the specific posture, the exercise is also called “prayer”) allow you to effectively work out the upper abs.
 The main thing is not to overdo it with the working weight and correctly round the spine, so that it “curls” rather than bends, then the contraction of the abdominal muscles will be maximal.

 Raising legs with a fitball lying on the floor

 This exercise for the lower abs in the gym is especially popular among girls.
 Squeezing the fitball between your legs, you emphasize the load on the lower abdomen more.
 You need to raise your legs to approximately a right angle with the floor, but in no case should you round your tailbone.
 Make sure that your back is evenly pressed to the floor when lifting your legs.

 Anatomically, this exercise is similar to the first on our list, but here the back is in a fixed position.
 This minimizes the chance of cheating, but still allows you to use more working weight, which leads to more stress on the target muscles.